Everest Base Camp Luxury Trek

 Arrival at Kathmandu and Evening welcome Dinner

-You’re on a flight, about to land, might be jetlagged or hassled just by the internal thoughts, but once you land, and once you start moving towards the domestic terminal of the Tribhuwan International Airport, there you’ll see Mr.Rajesh himself eagerly waiting for you with your name on a board who’ll have a luxurious private ride waiting for you and he’ll help you with the luggages too, and once you hop on, the drive to your hotel begins smoothly, it’s all for you.
+You’re on a flight, about to land, might be jetlagged or hassled just by the internal thoughts, but once you land, and once you start moving towards the international terminal of the Tribhuwan International Airport, there you’ll see Mr.Rajesh himself eagerly waiting for you with your name on a pamphlet, who’ll have a luxurious private ride waiting for you and he’ll help you with the luggages too, and once you hop on, the drive to your hotel (Aloft) begins smoothly, it’s all for you.

 So if you’re too tired and have felt hot or cold, then you can ask our driver without any hesitation to blow the Ac and can even blast the music of your choice or just a white noise if you prefer, even better you can extend your legs and just chill on the backseat, if you are feeling descnetly active than you can ask about the surrounding as you’ll be driven through the world heritage site like pashupatinath and Basantapur.